Skip to main content

 Linear chainโ€‹

-In linear chain topology, data are shipped in a straight line from one datacenter to another and another and so on.
+In linear chain topology, data is shipped in a straight line from one datacenter to another, and another.

-In the example below, in datacenter B, forward true is needed to ship records from Datacenter B to Datacenter C.
+In the following example, in Datacenter B, forward true is needed to ship records from Datacenter B to Datacenter C.

 xdr {